 Some coffee lovers do not recommend the French Press as it produces a mucky cup due to fine residues that escape the filter on the plunger.

-- Weigh out 20g of coffee beans and ground them using a medium coarse setting.
+- Weigh 15g of coffee beans and ground them at a medium coarse setting.

-- Add coffee grounds into your French Press and add enough water (at 95 C) to cover the grounds.
+- Add coffee grounds into your French Press.

 - Put plunger on and press at a slow, constant pace.

 - Pour and serve.

 - Add sugar or milk to taste if you do not enjoy your coffee black.

 The Pour Over requires a certain level of skill and patience on the coffee brewer’s part.
 During the brewing process, one must control the speed at which water is introduced to the coffee grounds.
 More time is also required to allow the brewed coffee to drip into the collecting cup.
 However, coffee lovers are often intrigued by this method and the cup of coffee brewed via pour over often seem way more rewarding compared to the rest of the brewing methods.

 This method requires some knowledge, skill and most often, a costly equipment.